 - [Consumer Download\HTTP] Added error check for rename operation

-- [Consumer Analysis\PHPLoc] Parse output directly without writing a xml file to disk
+- [Consumer Analysis\PHPLoc] Parse output directly without writing an XML file to disk

-- [Consumer Analysis\CVSAnaly] Moved cvsanaly settings to seperate config file
+- [Consumer Analysis\CVSAnaly] Moved cvsanaly settings to separate config file

 - [Consumer] Centralized context generation for logging

 - Added (useful) information to composer.json about the project

 - [Consumer] Adjusted all consumer to use the new Symfony/process component

 - Added Symfony/process component and created a ProcessFactory

 - Updated monolog from 1.7.0 to 1.8.0 and updated various dependencies